AISG-Technology-Team/AISG-Online-Safety-Challenge-Submission-Guide/README.md

 docker save sample_container:latest | gzip > sample_container.tar.gz
 ```

-### Upload sample container
+### Upload container

+The final step would be to submit the compressed Docker container file (`sample_container.tar.gz` in this example) on to the challenge platform, but since this is only the sample with no actual logic, we will *not* do so.

-Submit your `sample_container.tar.gz` file onto the [challenge platform](https://ospc.aisingapore.org/).
-Please note that if you do this, it will take up one count of your submission quota.
+Please note that if you do submit this sample, it will still take up one count of your submission quota.

-## Creating your own submission
+## Example: Creating your own submission

 The process of creating your own submission would be very similar to using the aforementioned sample submission.